xster/flutter-wiki/Early-Access:-Hot-Reload.md

 * You are running MacOS and are using the iOS simulator for development.
 * You are using the latest master branch of flutter.

+Hot reload currently supports the iOS simulator and Android hardware.

 ## Using Atom

 You need to enable hot reload support by setting a flag.
 In Atom's settings for the Flutter plugin, toggle the `Enable hot reload` option.